abarnash/moose-stack/containers/moose/QUERIES.md

   "data": {
     "addBid": {
       "success": true,
-      "message": "User game-tester has poured 5 drinks into the pot in game of-idea" }
+      "message": "User newest-user has poured 5 drinks into the pot" }
   }
 }